Fish and omega-3 fatty acids; the bottom line

 Fish consumption has been shown to be most beneficial for cardiovascular and brain health.
 The actual component of fish that is beneficial is a matter of debate and although often suggested to be the long-chain omega-3 fats present in fatty fish, it is clearly not the only factor.
 An extensive review of randomised studies examining the impact of increasing fish and plant-based omega-3 fats on cardiovascular health did not show a consistent benefit.

-The Mediterranean diet, which includes fish, is also a very healthy diet pattern and has been voted the best diet for 3 years in a row by a panel of nutrition experts for the US News and World Report.
+The Mediterranean diet, which includes fish, is also a very healthy diet pattern and has been voted the best diet for several years in a row by a panel of nutrition experts for the US News and World Report.
 So is it the fish that makes the Mediterranean diet so healthy?
 It seems not.
 When researchers studied just that question, the results showed that the most beneficial foods in the Mediterranean diet pattern are the whole plant foods and not fish, which has more of a neutral effect.

 But don’t the Inuits eat lots of fish and maintain good health?